jlord/gs2geojson/readme.md

 More specifically, make geoJSON from a Google spreadsheet because you can view that in a beautiful [Mapbox](http://www.mapbox.com) map on [GitHub](https://github.com/blog/1528-there-s-a-map-for-that).
 YEAH!

-This is a super simple [node.js](http://www.nodejs.org) sript that fetches your data from Google Spreadsheets and re-writes it as a geoJSON file.
-When you push the repo to GitHub after running the script, you have a geoJSON file you can click on see in lovely map form.
+This is a super simple [node.js](http://www.nodejs.org) command line tool (on [NPM](https://npmjs.org/package/gs2geojson))that fetches your data from Google Spreadsheets and re-writes it as a geoJSON with the option to write it to a file.
+When you push the file to GitHub after running the script, you can view it in your repo as a lovely map!

 #### Quick How

-1. Fork and Clone.
+1. `npm install -g gs2geojson`
 2. Have a Google Spreadsheet with lat, long columns and if you want, a hexcolor column.
 Publish spreadsheet, copy key.
-3. `npm install` and `node gogogeo.js YourSpreadSheetKeyHere`
+3. `gogogeo YOURSPREADSHEETKEY`
-4. Push to GitHub.
+4. Use `gogogeo YOURSPREADSHEETKEY --save` to write it to a file to push to GitHub

 ## Long How